Old Irish traditions to do with marriage and wedding ceremonies you may not know about.

 A porcelain horseshoe

-This is one of those traditions that isn't widely seen.
+This is one of those traditions that aren't widely seen.
 But there's a good reason why.

 The association of horseshoes and good luck is as old as the hills: in many cultures, hanging a horseshoe over a door was thought to bring good luck to the occupants.